SaaS Platform

 • None: 3%

-Users desire smarter, actionable dashboards, not just visualizations.
+Users desire smarter, AI featured assistance, actionable dashboards, not just visualizations.
 This insight directly led to the creation of the Health Hub, as well as optimization cards and system alerts tied to usage anomalies.

 Pain Points / Impacts / Solutions